Connection Pools

 Why do it?

-Connecting a new client to the PostgreSQL server requires a handshake which can take 20-30 milliseconds.
+Connecting a new client to the database server requires a handshake which can take 20-30 milliseconds.
 During this time passwords are negotiated, SSL may be established, and configuration information is shared with the client & server.
 Incurring this cost every time we want to execute a query would substantially slow down our application.

 The client pool allows you to have a reusable pool of clients you can check out, use, and return